 Thanks for reading our blog on charitable giving strategies.
 Please subscribe to our newsletter for future updates.

 No matter your financial situation, you likely have a number of charitable giving strategies at your disposal.
-At Rock House Financial, a fee-only financial advisor in Farmington, Utah, we are charitable giving tax mitigation specialists.
+At Rock House Financial, a fee-only financial advisor in Davis County, Utah, we are charitable giving tax mitigation specialists.
 We work with families, business owners, and individuals who wants to make an impact through giving.

 “Have you made your greatest contribution yet?”